Different Hinge Types and Where to Use Them

 Used for woodworking projects like small cabinets or jewelry boxes, these small barrel-shaped hinges typically are made of solid brass with brass links.
 (Barrel hinges aren’t recommended for vertical or load-bearing applications.)
 They’re invisible from either side and open to 180 degrees.

 The most common hinge used on doors and cabinets, butt hinges have two rectangular-shaped leaves with knuckles in the middle, joined by a pin.
 There are several types: plain bearing, ball bearing (see above), spring-loaded and rising.
+Learn how to recess hinges on a door.

 Also called invisible, hidden and European hinges, concealed hinges are used on entry and interior doors, cabinets and furniture.
 They’ve been around for a long time.
 (Soss, a well-known brand, has been making them for more than 100 years.)
 Because they can’t be seen from the outside, they provide a smooth, uninterrupted appearance that’s aesthetically pleasing.
 And because they can’t be tampered with from the outside, they also provide security.
 European-style hinges can be adjusted to align doors after they’re installed.
 Choose invisible hinges when you want more modern looking cabinets, furniture and doors.